 3433 Teaching of Music in the Junior and Senior High Schools The study of adolescent growth and development, and related procedures in the teaching of music in the upper level grades and in high school.
-Choral and instrumental music materials, organization of ensembles, teaching of music appreciation and theory, and integration with the entire school program; public school music as it is related to the life and needs of a community.
+Choral and instrumental music materials, organization of ensembles, teaching of music appreciation and theory; correlation and integration with the entire school curriculum; public school type music as it is related to the life and needs of a community.
 Prerequisite: Junior standing in music education, and Theory 3214.

-3435 Seminar: Selected Problems in Music Education

-The student may receive individual instruction and guidance in the area in which a specific need is demonstrated.
+3435 SEMINAR: Selected Problems in Music Education The student may receive individual instruction and guidance in the area in which a specific need is demonstrated.
 Credit may be received in the elementary or secondary school field.
-Prerequisite: 6 hours of Education, 6 hours of Music, senior standing, or equivalent background as determined by the instructor and lead of the department.
-Head of the department.
+Prerequisite: Six hours of Education, six hours of Music, senior standing, or equivalent background as determined by the instructor and Head of the department.